mgbq/nxAdmin-template/README.en.md

-You are welcome to contribute to the development of nx-admin (code writing/document translation)。
+You are welcome to contribute to the development of nxAdmin-template (code writing/document translation)。

 ## Getting started